 Commit to a Regimen

-On a regular basis, preferably weekly or every other week, make a point of completing whatever other housekeeping chores need doing.
+On a regular basis, preferably weekly or every other week, make a point of completing whatever housekeeping chores need doing.
 When the kitchen, bathrooms, laundry, and pet areas are kept clean on a daily basis, there’s not much left to do.
 Change bedding, dust, vacuum or sweep, and mop (if necessary).
 Don’t clean anything that isn’t dirty.
 An hour or two at most, and your home will be spic-and-span.

 Don’t Reinvent the Wheel